Serge Alain Nitegeka, Lost and Found, 2021, installation view

 STEVENSON is pleased to present Lost and Found, a solo exhibition by Serge Alain Nitegeka.
+The exhibition is on view at the gallery and online - click here to view presentation.

 The artist writes: